orris27/computer_science_notes/english/listening.md

 11. `Not only the wind is one reason, not blowing off the decoration, there might be other reason, the New England region's custom`

 The wind was one reason, **nothing sticking out** might **blow away** in the harsh weather,but there was probabably another reason, not related to the climate, more **reflection** of a **rural** New England society back then.

+12. `You see, Cape Cod house isn't built in a big city, where all rich ppeple live there.` You see, Cape Cod houses **were** not built in the big cities, where all the rich ppeple lived **back then**.

+13. `This were modest `
+This were modest **dwellings**.

+14. `The people who built them simple could not afford large of expensive and decorated details` The people who built them simple could not afford **lots** of expensive **decorative** details.

+15. `But it was more matter just than money.`
+But it was more than just a matter of money.

+16. `You would avoid set a part from the neighbors, the same people you might help some day.` You'd want to avoid anything that might **set your apart** from your neighbors, the same people you might **need** to help you some day.

+17. `You will see the attitudes confirmation in community,  a modest and plain sytle would be innative thoughout New England.`
+So all these help to create an attitude of **conformity** in the community, and you can see why a modest, a very plain sytle would become so widely **imitated** thoughout rural New England.

+18. `Good point.
+As it can apple, it's peality poposion enjoys wide popularity.` Good point. and in fact it's precisely that as **aesthetic** appeal, the purity, the nearly perfect **proportions** of the house...that's another reason for the Cape Cod's **enduring** popularity.